 Kids never think twice… about licking that last bit of chocolate.
 About pouring the milk to the tippie-top.
 About slurping the length of spaghetti noodles.
 About making mud-puddles with the hose.

-When all® asked us about what it looks like to have snack time, I wanted to share what a good “snacktivity for kids” looks like… you know, a snack that doubles as an activity and keeps the kids entertained for at least a good 20 minutes!
+I wanted to share what a good “snacktivity for kids” looks like… you know, a snack that doubles as an activity and keeps the kids entertained for at least a good 20 minutes!
 This time?
 We had loads of apples on the counter.
 To keep our snack fresh and light, we used the apples – cored and sliced across – to create donut shaped rings.